TrystonPerry/Boarditt-Frontend/README.md

 Advanced Todo List app that takes advantage of Angular, Typescript, and Services to create a complete REST SPA application.
 Organize all your todos in lists.
 Where you can also create boards featuring multiple lists.
 Tidy up your tasks and always have something productive to do.

-Check out the backend Node.js API: [Boarditt-Backend](https://github.com/TrystonPerry/Boarditt-Backend)

 ## Demo

 View the live demo for this app at: [Boarditt Demo](https://guarded-reaches-36717.herokuapp.com/boards)

+Check out the backend Node.js API: [Boarditt-Backend](https://github.com/TrystonPerry/Boarditt-Backend)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

 ## Development server

+Run `npm i` to install all necessary packages.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.